 Research

 I am interested in human-centric autonomous agents and robots that can solve complex sequential decision-making tasks.
 As such, my work draws in elements from machine learning (ML), reinforcement learning (RL), computer vision, and robotics.
-Some areas of focus include imitation learning, leveraging prior knowledge, and improving collaboration between humans and robots.
 My long-term research goal is to enable human-centric robot autonomy in everyday human life.

 Using machine learning to reduce observational biases when detecting new impacts on Mars